 - Security and executive controls

 By contrast, Microsoft has quite a few more options available.
-To start, they offer three plans aimed at small businesses in particular: Business Basic, Business Standard, and Business Premium.
+They offer three plans aimed at small businesses in particular: Business Basic, Business Standard, and Business Premium.

-They also provide a Microsoft 365 Apps package that includes only the desktop apps and cloud storage; a handful of Office 365 Enterprise plans; and three Microsoft 365 Enterprise plans targeted for larger organizations.
+They also provide a Microsoft 365 Apps package that includes only the desktop apps and cloud storage, a handful of Office 365 Enterprise plans, and three Microsoft 365 Enterprise plans targeted at larger organizations.
 There are separate Microsoft 365 plans for other organizations as well, including educational institutions, nonprofits, and U.S. government agencies.

 Microsoft 365 cloud-based services include the following: